Benefits of SD WAN (and challenges too)

 Simpler Hybrid Networks

-Hybrid Networking has been available and deployed by Managed Service Providers like SAS for years so there’s nothing particularly new in utilising locally-sourced internet, either as a primary or secondary active circuit.
+Hybrid Networking has been available and deployed by Managed Service Providers like FluidOne for years so there’s nothing particularly new in utilising locally-sourced internet, either as a primary or secondary active circuit.
 SD WAN makes deploying and managing Hybrid Networking solutions easier, and adds monitoring and alerting for those that didn’t have it already.

 Standardisation